NATIONAL FLORAL DESIGN DAY

-National Floral Design Day is observed annually on February 28th.
+National Floral Design Day on February 28th recognizes the art and history of floral design.
 For thousands of years, floral design has been an important cultural art form.
 This is the day we celebrate that art form.
-It may be in a bouquet, painting, in a textile, a garden or floral arrangement.
+It may be in a bouquet, painting, in textiles, a garden or a floral arrangement.

 Floral design is a multi-billion dollar industry that brightens our lives on a daily basis.

 From majestic, historic gardens to a bridal bouquet on that special day, floral designers have an eye for color, style, and perspective.
 Floral design can complete a space, complementing existing structures and bringing brightness and color to them.

 As with many arts, floral design has traditional roots hearkening back to Egyptian temple offerings to gods.
 The design changed from era to era, each having distinct customs and traditions.